37 Harry Potter Trivia Questions [With Answers]

 Answer: “Desire” spelled backwards.

-Why it stumps people: The mirror shows your deepest desire, so “Dreams” and “Vision” both feel thematically on point.
-If you’ve never stopped to spell E-R-I-S-E-D backwards letter by letter, the wordplay stays hidden.
-It’s the kind of detail that rewards obsessive readers.
+Why it stumps people: The mirror reflects your deepest wish, so “Dreams” and “Vision” both sound thematically dead-on.
+Never traced E-R-I-S-E-D backwards letter by letter?
+Then the trick stays buried.
+This is a detail that pays out only to the obsessive re-reader.

 20. What shared wand core links Harry and Voldemort?
 (Medium)